JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 You can edit the scope of [agent pools](configuring-agent-pools.md) and quickly assign agents and projects to them.

-To edit an agent pool's scope, click **Assign agents** in its settings.
+To edit an agent pool, click **Assign agents** in its settings.
 In this dialog, you can choose what agents you want to assign to the pool:

 <img src="edit-agent-pool.png" alt="Edit agent pool in new TeamCity UI" width="460"/>